Zed-CSP/f1_NEAT/README.md

 This makes NEAT particularly powerful for solving tasks where the optimal neural network architecture is unknown or highly complex.

+### Findings

+Due to the nature of this learning style, unexpected behaviors often emerge.
+Here are some key observations from the simulation:

+- **Circling Behavior:**
+  Initially, many cars were driving in circles at their first opportunity.
+This occurred because the reward system only incentivized distance traveled, allowing them to exploit the system without progressing.
+  - **Solution:** I implemented a series of checkpoints to encourage more purposeful movement and proper driving behavior.

+- **Swerving Movement:**
+  Another surprising behavior was that the cars learned to drive in a swerving manner, sweeping their 12 o'clock radar in a way similar to how an insect uses its antennae.
+  - **Analysis:** This behavior likely helps the model gather more accurate feedback from its environment, showing that the network is actively seeking more input.
+  - **Next Steps:** To address this, I plan to modify the 12 o'clock radar to a 20-degree "line of sight" (-10 to +10 degrees), aligning the sensor's design with the behavior the cars are naturally adopting.

 ## Project Structure

 - **src/**: Contains the source code.